-We take the security of your personal information seriously and do not share this unless it is essential to provide you with a service in performing our statutory duties.
+We take the security of your personal information seriously and do not share this unless it is necessary to provide you with a service in performing our statutory duties.
 There may also be occasions when we need to share your information, in the following ways:

-- when we have your permission
+- When we have your permission

-- when required by law to disclose it
+- When required by law to disclose it

-- while pursuing tasks for which we have a legitimate interest
+- While pursuing tasks for which we have a legitimate interest

 We use up-to-date data storage and security techniques to protect your personal information from unauthorised access, improper use or disclosure, unauthorised modification or unlawful destruction or accidental loss.